 If, on the other hand, viruses are the matches, then vaccinating against the resulting sparks or treating with anti-viral medications might actually slow or stop the brain fire from progressing.

-Vaccines may also play a key role in preventing dementia.
+Vaccines may play a key role in preventing dementia.
 There is growing evidence that herpes viruses could be contributing to the development of Alzheimer disease (Journal of Alzheimer’s Disease, Feb.
 13, 2024).

-Several vaccinations have shown potential to reduce the likelihood of developing dementia.
+Several vaccine shots have shown potential to reduce the likelihood of developing dementia.
 They include flu shots (NPJ Vaccines, March 2, 2024) and BCG vaccine used to prevent tuberculosis or treat bladder cancer (Journal of Alzheimer’s Disease, March 19, 2024).
 BCG stands for Bacillus Calmette-Guérin.
 It is a 100-year-old vaccine that was originally developed to fight TB.

 Even more exciting, research suggests that people who get vaccinated against shingles (herpes zoster) lower their risk for dementia (Brain and Behavior, Feb.
 2024).